kepford/alternate/README.instructor.txt

 - To do this one you actually have to have a view with a field that actually has the handler 'views_handler_field_numeric'.
 One is the comment count in the built-in tracker view.
+- Also note that you actually have to go into the view and update the handler to "numerify".
+It doesn't just happen.
+You have to configure it.